June 7, 2019 at 7 PM

 performances, talks and more

 ODD ARK•LA is a platform for contemporary art, exhibitions, performance and sound works located in Highland Park, Los Angeles.

-For their participation in B-LA, Los Angeles gallery ODD ARK•LA will present a sound-work by visual artists Brian Randolph and Dani Tull to be live broadcasted at CHANGING ROOM located in Berlin by Cashmere Radio
+For their participation in B-LA, Los Angeles gallery ODD ARK•LA presented a sound-work by visual artists Brian Randolph and Dani Tull to be live broadcasted at CHANGING ROOM located in Berlin by Cashmere Radio

-Randolph and Tull will perform a single improvised sound-work that is intended for experiential ‘deep listening’.
-It is our hope that participants in Berlin (listeners) will sit or lay-down with eyes closed to receive the sound as we collaboratively open an intercontinental space for a shared experience that will bring harmony and well-being.
+Randolph and Tull performed a single improvised sound-work that is intended for experiential ‘deep listening’.
+It was our hope that participants in Berlin (listeners) would sit or lay-down with eyes closed to receive the sound as we collaboratively open an intercontinental space for a shared experience that brings harmony and well-being.

 Randolph and Tull have performed and collaborated together in a variety of music/sound projects including Jim Shaw’s band D’red D’warf, which they are both members of.
 They also have extensive experience experimenting with sound, set and setting.

 Brian Randolph is an artist and musician, his work has appeared in solo exhibitions at ODD ARK•LA in Los Angeles and Gallery Four and School 33 in Baltimore.
 Recent group shows include Ms. Barber's BBQ LA, both in Los Angeles.
 Other group exhibitions include Tillou Fine Art and Spring Break Art Show, New York, LAVA Projects, Steve Turner Gallery, and La Cienega Projects, Los Angeles, and Zic Zerp in Rotterdam.